Life in our over-washed, product-filled, fragrance-loving society is ruining our sensitive skin. Meet the dermatologist with the solution.

 A GROWING parade of patients with red, rashy or scaly skin started showing up at Dr. Sandy Skotnicki’s clinic in downtown Toronto.
-As a dermatologist with an academic interest in allergic contact dermatitis, she was suddenly deluged with referrals for an alarming number of cases.
+As a dermatologist with an academic interest in allergic contact dermatitis, she was suddenly deluged with appointment requests.

 Equally of concern was that the new patients seemed completely unaware why this skin trouble was occurring.
 Their first questions were frequently: “Is it dairy?
 Is it gluten?”
 What did they need to stop eating to fix this unsightly, embarrassing and painful rash?

-The average consumer with a face rash or scaly eyelids has been missing the point: It’s not what we put into our bodies, it’s about what we put onto the skin.
+The consumer has been missing the point: It’s not what we put into our bodies, it’s about what we put onto the skin.

-Aware that as many as 40 percent of North Americans believe they have sensitive skin and need help to understand and manage it, Skotnicki published a book in 2018 called Beyond Soap.
-Her message is that she and dermatologists across North America are seeing an epidemic of damaged skin.
-It’s a condition that is self-inflicted but also, asserts Skotnicki, one that can be turned around.
+Aware that as many as 40 percent of North Americans believe they have sensitive skin and need help to manage it, Skotnicki published a book called Beyond Soap.
+Her message is that, across North America, dermatologists are seeing an epidemic of damaged skin.
+The condition is self-inflicted but also, asserts Skotnicki, one that can be turned around.

 A growing number of people have allergic contact dermatitis (or eczema) to beauty product ingredients, but the more widespread problem that Skotnicki sees is non-allergic, irritated skin, known by the catchall of sensitive skin.

-The book is eye-opening.
-It delves into history – how we now wash far more than any generation before us, and that our soap and detergent-filled cleansing routines are stripping away the skin’s important fat molecules and good bacteria.
-In daily rituals, we then employ a plethora of products, loaded with irritating ingredients, such as fragrance and preservatives.
-Applied to skin that has been cleansed into submission, it’s like a recipe for rash.
+The book explains that our soap and detergent-filled cleansing routines are stripping away the skin’s important fat molecules and good bacteria.
+We then employ a plethora of products, loaded with irritating ingredients, such as fragrance and preservatives.
+Applied to skin cleansed into submission, it’s like a recipe for rash.

 So how did we get here?
 “It’s marketing,” says Skotnicki says.
 She points at the behemoth beauty industry – today worth an astounding $400 billion worldwide – which has nurtured skincare routines until many women, and a growing number of men, have arrived at a state of beauty product obsession.

-We’ve fallen hard for the industry’s pitch that pricey, fragrant products equate with beauty and a healthy glow.
-We’ve always known it was a bit of a sweet-smelling bill of goods, but the lotions, the toners, the creams, face serums and anti-aging elixirs are all made to sound so essential, so appealing.
-Who stopped to think they might ravage our skin?
+We’ve fallen hard for the industry’s pitch.
+The fragranced lotions, the toners, the creams, face serums and anti-aging elixirs are all made to sound so essential, so appealing.
+Who stopped to think they might ravage our sensitive skin?

 A Dermatologist’s Wakeup Call